Steeped in Science.

 Mary Fisher is Chair, Chief Executive Officer and Board Director at Colorescience, a former division of SkinMedica Inc., where she served as Chief Executive Officer from 2008 until 2012.
 She led the successful sale of the company to Allergan, Inc. for $350 million with the potential for another $25 million contingent on certain sales milestones.
 Ms. Fisher has more than 30 years in the pharmaceutical and biotechnology industries, including management and leadership positions at Acorda Therapeutics, Cephalon, Immunex and Boehringer Ingelheim.
 She serves on the board of directors of Sientra and MDRejuvena.
 In 2013, Ms. Fisher was honored as Ernst & Young's Entrepreneur of the Year for San Diego and also received the EY Venture Capital Award of Excellence.
 Ms. Fisher was also recently named a finalist for Most Admired CEO by the San Diego Business Journal in 2018.

-Ms. Hou is a Principal at Montreux Growth Partners and an experienced healthcare investor
+Ms. Hou is a Managing Director at Montreux Growth Partners and an experienced healthcare investor

 Ms. Hou is actively involved in MGP’s investments and currently serves on the board of Colorescience and KFx Medical and as a board observer at TigerConnect.
 She also works closely with other MGP portfolio companies, including Crown Laboratories.
 She had also represented Montreux on the board of SI-BONE (NASDAQ: SIBN) and had managed Montreux’s investment in Tobira Therapeutics (NASDAQ: TBRA, acquired by Allergan).